AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-33/acsd-51792-page-does-not-have-impression-event.md

 ---
 # ACSD-51792: Page does not have impression event

-The ACSD-51792 patch fixes the performance issue where a page does not have the impression event when Google Tag Manager 4 is enabled.
+The ACSD-51792 patch fixes the performance issue where a page does not have the impression event when [!DNL Google Tag Manager] 4 is enabled.
 This patch is available when the [!DNL Quality Patches Tool (QPT)] 1.1.33 is installed.
 The patch ID is ACSD-51792.
 Please note that the issue was fixed in Adobe Commerce 2.4.6.

 ## Affected products and versions